Wildlife Stories

 Susie Spikol,

-Black flies are annoying and people despise them, but they play an important role in the health of various wildlife.
+Black flies are annoying and people despise them, but they play an important role in ecosystem health.

 Be On the Lookout for Goshawks and Kestrels